 Parents now wonder whether apps directed at young children put them at risk or are a developmental benefit.

-Spoiler alert—the platforms always cause harm in some way—developmentally, emotionally, and physically.
+Spoiler alert — the platforms can cause harm in some way — developmentally, emotionally, and physically.

 Social Media Dangers

-Social media apps can (and do!) expose our kids to bullying, encourage obesity, interrupt sleep patterns, foster comparisons, and lead to damaging mental health disorders [11]—to name a few.
+Social media apps can expose our kids to bullying, encourage obesity, interrupt sleep patterns, foster comparisons, and lead to damaging mental health disorders — to name a few.

 The best way to protect our kids from harm is to educate ourselves about the risks.

-For these reasons, introducing a safe device without the internet or social media apps can provide a gradual Tech in Steps™ experience tailored to a child’s age and maturity level.
+For these reasons, introducing a safe device without the internet or social media apps can provide a gradual “tech in steps” experience tailored to a child’s age and maturity level.

 Parental Controls on Social Media Do Not Work